slowernews/wisdom-tldr/README.md

 > *'Weakness of attitude becomes weakness of character.'*

+Succeeding at mediocrity isn't a worthwhile life.<br>
-Aim at being your best self.
+Decide to aim at being your best self.
 You need to come alive.

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-> *'If you try to be something you're not, you end up being nothing.'*

 > *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive.' -- Howard Thurman*

-> *'If you are feeling lost in life, you need to experience more things.
-Do whatever you have to do to give yourself more experiences and grow into the man that you want to become.'*
+Live in accordance with your nature.
+If something is forced it will not be sustainable.

+> *'If you try to be something you're not, you end up being nothing.'*

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

 <!--
-Live in accordance with your nature.
-If something is forced it will not be sustainable.
+> *'If you are feeling lost in life, you need to experience more things.
+Do whatever you have to do to give yourself more experiences and grow into the man that you want to become.'*

 Focus more on what you’re naturally good at.
 If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 You need to be good enough at the right thing, one time.
 You weren’t made to spend 10 hours a day staring at a screen in a cubicle arguing over email.
 If you do this your body will fall apart.
 As your body falls apart so will your brain.
 As your brain goes so does your chances of success or happiness.